Singularity and differentiability at the origin of static and spherically symmetric black holes: Proof of the backward direction

 We can also see, from Eq.~\eqref{eq:change_radial} and since $C(0)\neq0$, that the limit $r\to 0$ corresponds to $\tilde{r}\to 0$, in turn, corresponding to $(x,y,z)\to (0,0,0)$ given Eqs.~\eqref{eq:polar_to_cartesian}, which makes $(0,0,0)$ a perfectly valid point in the chosen coordinate chart.

 We have thus obtained a non-singular coordinate neighborhood of $r=0$.
 However, we still have to prove that this coordinate neighborhood is smooth around $r=0$, which is not clearly apparent from Eq.~\eqref{eq:new_metric}, given that the dependence of $A$ and $C$ on $(x,y,z)$ is still rather implicit.
-To this end, we study the smoothness and parity properties of these functions.\\
+To this end, we study the smoothness and parity properties of these functions.\bigbreak

 With the choice of $b_0=1$, $\tilde{r}(r)$ depends smoothly on $r$; and since $\tilde{r}'(0)=1\neq0$, by the inverse function theorem also the inverse function $r(\tilde{r})$ is smooth at $\tilde{r}=0$, see e.g.~\cite{Tao:2022ana} Sec.~6.7 and~\cite{Hormander:2003pdo} Thm.~1.1.7.
-Moreover, from Eq.~\eqref{eq:change_radial}, it is immediate to check that $C(r)$ depends smoothly on $r$.
+Moreover, from Eq.~\eqref{eq:change_radial}, it is immediate to check that $C(r)$ depends smoothly on $r$ and, since $r(\tilde{r})$ is a smooth function, $C$ depends smoothly also on $\tilde{r}$.

 To determine the parity of the functions here involved, it is important to check that the properties of d-even and d-odd functions, see Def.~\ref{def:d-parity}, coincide with those of standard even and odd functions.
-The results can be summarized in the following proposition (which we prove in App.~\ref{sec:properties}): \begin{proposition} Given $f$ and $g$ smooth functions, if necessary equipped with a smooth inverse: \begin{enumerate}[label=\alph*)] \item $f$ generic, $g$ d-even $\ \implies\ $ $f\circ g$ d-even \item $f$ d-even, $g$ d-odd $\ \implies\ $ $f\circ g$ d-even \item $f$ d-odd, $g$ d-odd $\ \implies\ $ $f\circ g$ d-odd \item $f$ d-odd $\ \iff\ $ $f^{-1}$ d-odd \item $f$ d-even $\ \iff\ $ $f'$ d-odd \item $f$ d-odd $\ \implies\ $ $f'$ d-even. \end{enumerate} \end{proposition}
+The results can be summarized in the following proposition (which we prove in App.~\ref{sec:properties}): \begin{proposition} Given $f$ and $g$ smooth functions, if necessary equipped with a smooth inverse: \begin{enumerate}[label=\alph*)] \item $f$ generic, $g$ d-even $\ \implies\ $ $f\circ g$ d-even; \item $f$ d-even, $g$ d-odd $\ \implies\ $ $f\circ g$ d-even; \item $f$ d-odd, $g$ d-odd $\ \implies\ $ $f\circ g$ d-odd; \item $f$ d-odd $\ \iff\ $ $f^{-1}$ d-odd; \item $f$ d-even $\ \iff\ $ $f'$ d-odd; \item $f$ d-odd $\ \implies\ $ $f'$ d-even. \end{enumerate} \end{proposition}

-Since $B(r)$ is assumed to be a smooth and d-even function of $r$, using the above properties, it is possible to see that $\tilde{r}(r)$ is smooth and d-odd, which in turn implies that also $C(r)$ is smooth and d-even.
+Since $B(r)$ is assumed to be a smooth and d-even function of $r$, using the above properties, it is possible to see that $\tilde{r}(r)$ is smooth and d-odd, which, in turn, implies that $C(r)$ is smooth and d-even.
+In summary, both $A(r)$ and $C(r)$ are smooth d-even functions of $r$.